hangwl/data-science/3. Python/8. Advanced Stastical Methods/2. sklearn/notes.md

 3 types - supervised, unsupervised, reinforcement
     Supervised - Inputs(features to predict targets) and Targets(outcomes)

-Standardization - process of subtracting the mean and dividing by the standard deviation
+Standardization - process of subtracting the mean and dividing by the standard deviation (transforming data into standard scale)
+    Easy fix to the most common problem in working with numerical data caused by difference in magnitudes AKA feature scaling or normalization (which may refer to other concepts in ML)

 Normalization - has different meaning depending on the case
     in sklearn reg.fit(), subtract the mean but divide by the L2-norm of the inputs